-Monitor Hardware Field resolutions Screen resolutions of connected monitors NXQL ID: monitor_resolutions Monitors Hardware Field Connected mo nitors NXQL ID: monitors Monitors serial Hardware Field numbers Serial numbers s of connected monitors (ordered as in 'Monitors') · · NXQL ID: monitors_serial_numbers Name Properties Field Indicates the n ame of the device: ' Nobile: composed by mailbox name and devi Ily name ice • name Network availability level Availability Aggregate atio of successful TCP connections.
-The possible val high: the ratio is greater or equal to 98% medium: the ratio is greater or equal to 90% and less than 98% • medii 98% um: the ratio is greater or equal to 90% and less s th an • mediu 98% • low: t um: the ratio is greater or equal to 90% and he ratio is lower than 90% less s th an Number of • medit 98% • low: t NXQL ID: um: the ratio is greater or equal to 90% and he ratio is lower than 90% network_availability_level less s th an Number of antispyware • media 98% • low: t NXQL ID: Security um: the ratio is greater or equal to 90% and he ratio is lower than 90% network_availability_level less s th an media 98% low: t NXQL ID: Security Number of anti unknown retries N/A: t '-': no um: the ratio is greater or equal to 90% and he ratio is lower than 90% network_availability_level Field ispyware detected: be m media 98% low: t NXQL ID: Security Number of anti unknown retries N/A: t '-': no he ratio is greater or equal to 90% and he ratio is lower than 90% network_availability_level Field ispyware detected: own: indicates that the information could not wed this field is not available on this operating syodata, incompatible collector version or the be m media 98% low: t NXQL ID: Security Number of anti unknown retries N/A: t '-': not yet he ratio is greater or equal to 90% and he ratio is lower than 90% network_availability_level Field ispyware detected: own: indicates that the information could not wed this field is not available on this operating syod data, incompatible collector version or the et available be m
+Monitor Hardware Field resolutions Screen resolutions of connected monitors NXQL ID: monitor_resolutions Monitors Hardware Field Connected mo nitors NXQL ID: monitors Monitors serial Hardware Field numbers Serial numbers s of connected monitors (ordered as in 'Monitors') , · · NXQL ID: monitors_serial_numbers Name Properties Field Indicates the n ame of the device: lobile: composed by mailbox name and devilly name ice name Network availability level Availability Aggregate atio of successful TCP connections.
+The possible val high: the ratio is greater or equal to 98% medium: the ratio is greater or equal to 90% and less than 98% • medii 98% um: the ratio is greater or equal to 90% and less s th an • medit 98% • low: t um: the ratio is greater or equal to 90% and he ratio is lower than 90% less s th an Number of • medit 98% • low: t NXQL ID: um: the ratio is greater or equal to 90% and he ratio is lower than 90% network_availability_level less s th an Number of antispyware • media 98% • low: t NXQL ID: Security the ratio is greater or equal to 90% and the ratio is lower than 90% network_availability_level Field less s th an media 98% low: t NXQL ID: Security Number of anti unknown retries N/A: t '-': no tum: the ratio is greater or equal to 90% and the ratio is lower than 90% network_availability_level Field spyware detected: be m media 98% low: t NXQL ID: Security Number of anti unknown retries N/A: t '-': no he ratio is greater or equal to 90% and he ratio is lower than 90% network_availability_level Field spyware detected: own: indicates that the information could not wed this field is not available on this operating syon data, incompatible collector version or the be m media 98% low: t NXQL ID: Security Number of anti unknown retries N/A: t '-': not ye he ratio is greater or equal to 90% and he ratio is lower than 90% network_availability_level Field spyware detected: own: indicates that the information could not wed this field is not available on this operating syon data, incompatible collector version or the et available be m

-Number of antiviruses Number of antiviruses detected:

-unknown: indicates that the information could not be retrieved N/A: this field is not excitable on this exerction excitation.

-• '-' : n this field is not available on this operating sy o data, incompatible collector version or the et available
+Number of antiviruses Number of antiviruses detected: unknown: indicates that the information could not be retrieved N/A: this field is not available on this operating system '-': no data, incompatible collector version or the data is not yet available

-NXQL ID: number_of_antiviruses
+NXQL ID:

 Note : this field is not available for Windows Server operating systems.

 Number of Errors Aggregate

 application crashes Number of app olication crashes

 or dorroo NXQL ID: number_of_application_crashes

 Number of Errors Aggregate

 application not responding Number of app olication not responding events

 events NXQL ID: number_of_application_not_responding_events

 Number of Inventory Aggregate

 applications Number of applications

 NXQL ID: number_of_applications

 Number of Inventory Aggregate

 binaries Number of bin aries

 NXQL ID: number_of_binaries

 Number of Activity Aggregate

 connections Number of cor nnections

 NXQL ID: number_of_connections

 Number of cores Hardware Field

 Indicates the number of CPUs multiplied by the number of cores that are available on each CPU.

 NXQL ID: number_of_cores

 Number of Hardware Field

 CPUs Indicates the number of central processing units (CPUs), also known as the number of sockets.

 NXQL ID: number_of_cpus

 Number of days Properties Field

 since first seen number of complete days since the device was first seed every hour. en.
 The ;